jasononeil/hxpushstate/README.md

 ### Notes

-Currently this library has 2 dependencies:

- * hsl-pico-1
- * jQuery (from the Haxe std library)

-The dependence on jQuery can be removed, or an alternative offered, if there's demand for it.
+Currently this library is dependant on jQuery from the Haxe Standard Library, though this can probably be removed easily enough if there is demand for it.